-- 2.6.1 A distributor shall ensure that bills submitted to standard supply service customers comply with the Act, the regulations, this Code, any other codes issued by the Board and any order of the Board. - 2.6.2 Where the billing cycle of the distributor is monthly, a distributor shall offer to all residential customers receiving standard supply either an equal monthly payment plan option or an equal monthly billing plan option in accordance with the requirements set out in section 2.6.2B.
-Where the billing cycle of the distributor is less frequently than monthly, a distributor shall offer an equal monthly payment plan option to all residential customers receiving standard supply service.
+- 2.6.1 A distributor shall ensure that bills submitted to standard supply service customers comply with the Act, the regulations, this Code, any other codes issued by the Board and any order of the Board. - 2.6.2 A distributor shall offer to all non-seasonal residential customers and general service < 50kW customers receiving standard supply an equal monthly payment plan option.